TransOral Robotic Surgery (TORS)

 For patients diagnosed with benign or malignant tumors of the mouth and throat, TransOral Robotic Surgery (TORS), performed at Virginia Mason, in Seattle, Washington, provides a minimally invasive, virtually scarless treatment.
 This breakthrough surgery, approved by the Federal Drug Administration in 2010, uses miniaturized robotic tools inserted through the mouth to reach tumors of the voice box, tonsils, base of the tongue and other areas of the throat.

 Virginia Mason is one of a select group of medical centers offering the da Vinci® Surgical System.
 The da Vinci robot allows the surgeon to operate with multiple precision tools at once, guided by 3D high-definition scopes for optimum tumor visualization and removal.
 TORS can effectively treat tumors in small or hard-to-reach areas with greater surgical control, helping patients recover more quickly.
 Outcomes for TORS show excellent cancer control with far less risk of debilitating side effects that can result from open surgeries.

 If you have questions or would like more information about TransOral Robotic Surgery, call (206) 341-0675.

 Why Choose Virginia Mason for TORS?

-The TransOral Robotic Surgery team is led by Stephen Bayles, MD, FACS, and Michael Glenn, MD, FACS.
+The TransOral Robotic Surgery team is led by Stephen Bayles, MD, FACS.
 Dr. Bayles is a board-certified head and neck surgeon with fellowship training in head and neck oncologic and microvascular surgery.
-In addition to Drs.
-Bayles and Glenn's extensive experience performing robotic surgery, they work with an integrated cancer team including facial plastic surgeons, medical and radiation oncologists, radiologists and pathologists, all in one location.
+In addition to Dr. Bayles' extensive experience performing robotic surgery, he works with an integrated cancer team including facial plastic surgeons, medical and radiation oncologists, radiologists and pathologists, all in one location.

 Benefits of TORS